dvreeze/us-election-2020/README.rst

 of evidence to everyone paying attention, and I will not go there, other than analyzing the same JSON voting data that many others have analyzed as well.

-Of course the mainstream media prematurely declared a winner of the election, but they lie about everything of importance, as every sufficiently awake person knows.
+Of course the mainstream media prematurely declared a winner of the election, but they lie about everything of importance (don't get me started), so why would I believe anything they say?

 The election result data sets mentioned above were fed to the MSM, who used the data to their advantage, as if there were no anomalies to see in the data.
 See for example `fraud proven`_.
 Of course anyone can inspect the same data, and find some interesting things in there that the MSM failed to report on.
 Again, see `the-switc`_, where you can find a Python script analyzing the data.
-For a Github project that uses a cron job to periodically retrieve the data sets from the NYT web site, see `USElection2020-NYT-Results`_.
+For a Github project that uses a cron job to periodically retrieve the data sets from the NYT web site, see `USElection2020-EdisonResearch-Results`_.
 That Github project is what was used as the source of data.

 I wanted to have a look myself at the data, partly using code (written in Scala) doing the same as the Python script, and partly reorganizing the data in order to see some interesting patterns.
 Hence this small project.

-Indeed, the data shows massive fraud, and that's just in a JSON data set.
+Indeed, the data shows massive fraud, and that's just in a JSON data set, analyzed in isolation.
 Not to mention all other proof there is of the biggest election fraud in US history.

 Anyway, we should never be silent about the truth about everything of importance (now more than ever, with the CV19 crisis being the biggest hoax ever perpetrated).
 There can be no liberty without truth, so truth must be defended vigorously.